jenwilson521/benchmark_PathFX/README.md

 ### Compare random drugs (--random-drugs)

 To compare random drugs use --random-drugs or -r and then a number.
 Example usage: `python compare_versions.py -r 2` will compare 2 randomly selected drugs.
+Genes are compared by default.

 - If only one drug is compared, data about the frequency of each gene/phenotype/gene with associated phenotype will be displayed, otherwise the script will find the average of how many more genes/phenotypes/gene with associated phenotypes that PathFX v2 found.